-- 12.10.3 When the candidate has satisfied the examiners in all elements of the examination the Board of Examiners shall review his/her performance and determine whether to award him/her a result of merit or distinction. - 12.10.4 Deferment of any part of the examination, including submission of the essay/report/dissertation, may be granted for reasons judged adequate in the particular case at the discretion of the appropriate Graduate School Committee.
-Subject to such exemption being granted, candidates will be informed of the marks they obtained in those elements in which they have been examined and the examiners may determine the exemptions which may be allowed on re-entry as specified in paragraph 12.10.2. - 12.10.5 Where a candidate fails to attend an examination, including submission of the dissertation, and further fails to provide a medical certificate or proof that deferral was agreed in advance by the appropriate College committee (see 12.10.4) he/she will be deemed to have failed the degree programme in its entirety, without exemption allowed on re-entry.
+- 16.10.3 When the candidate has satisfied the examiners in all elements of the examination the Board of Examiners shall review their performance and determine whether to award them a result of merit or distinction. - 16.10.4 Deferment of any part of the examination, including submission of the essay/report/dissertation, may be granted for reasons judged adequate in the particular case at the discretion of the appropriate Faculty Education Committee.
+Subject to such exemption being granted, candidates will be informed of the marks they obtained in those elements in which they have been examined and the examiners may determine the exemptions which may be allowed on re-entry as specified in paragraph 16.10.2. - 16.10.5 Where a candidate fails to attend an examination, including submission of the dissertation, and further fails to provide a medical certificate or proof that deferral was agreed in advance by the appropriate College committee (see 16.10.4) they will be deemed to have failed the degree programme in its entirety, without exemption allowed on re-entry.

-13 Failure to complete examination due to illness or other adequate cause
+17 Failure to complete examination due to illness or other adequate cause from completing at the normal time the examination or part of the examination for which they have entered may, at the discretion of the examiners, or

-- 13.1 A candidate for a Master's degree who is prevented owing to their pregnancy or illness or the illness or death of a near relative or other cause judged sufficient by the Graduate School from completing at the normal time the examination or part of the examination for which he/she has entered may, at the discretion of the examiners, - (a) Enter the examination in those elements in which he/she was not able to be examined on the next occasion when the examination is held in order to complete the examination, or
+17.1 A candidate for a Master's degree who is prevented owing to their pregnancy or illness or the illness or death of a near relative or other cause judged sufficient by the relevant Faculty Education Committee

+(a) Enter the examination in those elements in which they were not able to be examined on the next occasion when the examination is held in order to complete the examination,